 Do you groan when you find out you ended up with a middle seat at the very back of an airplane, just feet from the restroom?
-You’re far from alone, but there’s a definite upside: it's one of the safest places to sit on a plane, Lifehacker reports.
+You’re far from alone, but there’s a definite upside: It’s one of the safest places to sit on a plane, according to Lifehacker.

 TIME’s research reinforced the conclusions from a 2007 Popular Mechanics study, in which researchers analyzed data from 20 crashes over the previous half-century.
 They measured in terms of survival rate rather than fatality rate, but the verdict was the same: Your chances of surviving a plane crash are much better if you’re seated at the back of the cabin.
 The rear cabin’s survival rate was 69 percent while the over-wing and coach sections came in at 56 percent; first- and business-class travelers survived only 49 percent of the time.

 So if you value your first-class aisle seat as much as your life, that’s probably OK.
-Rest easy with a neck pillow and this much-less-morbid parting stat: For every 16 million commercial passenger flights, there’s only one fatality.
+Rest easy with a neck pillow and this much-less-morbid parting stat: For every 16 million commercial passenger flights, there is only one fatality.

 Have you got a Big Question you’d like us to answer?
 If so, let us know by emailing us at firstname.lastname@example.org.